 Since we subtracted the term $\propto 1/L$ from the vacuum current, we should also subtract the same term with opposite sign in the excitation current.
 Thus, we introduce the reduced excitation current \be \tilde J_q=J_q+{ev_f\over L}{\theta \over \pi}={ev_f \over L}{\zeta_0\over L+\zeta_0}{\theta \over \pi}. \ee{q2} The exponentially small Matsubara term in \eq{JqM} was neglected.

-Since the final value $\propto 1/L^4$ of the current is very small, subtraction of larger terms $ \propto 1/L$ from sums makes the problem of small difference between large terms easier, but did not eliminate it completely.
-In calculated sums terms much larger than the total current still remain..
+The final value $\propto 1/L^4$ of the current is very small, and subtraction of larger terms $ \propto 1/L$ from sums makes the problem of small difference between large terms easier.
+But this does not eliminate it completely.
+In calculated sums terms much larger than the total current still remain.